pconwell/scripts/usg/README.md

 After following the prep instructions above, remote (ssh) into the router and run the following series of commands to set the proper configurations:

 > [!IMPORTANT]
-> Make sure to change `e0:22:04:xx:xx:xx` to whatever your ATT router's ONT MAC address is.
+> Make sure to change `e0:22:04:xx:xx:xx` to whatever your ATT router's MAC address is.
 It should be the MAC printed on the side of the router - very easy to find.

 ```
 configure